dizzybeaver/SIMA/context/shared/File-Standards.md

 **Source Code:**
 - Maximum: 350 lines
-- Do not go over 400 lines at all costs or you will lose 22% of file due to truncation
+- Do not go over 399 lines at all costs or you will lose 22% of file due to truncation
+- Do not make file more than 399 lines You will lose 22% of file - verfied.
 - Reason: Readability, maintainability
 - Action: Split if exceeded

 **Neural Maps:**
 - Maximum: 350 lines
-- Do not go over 400 lines at all costs or you will lose 22% of file due to truncation
+- Do not go over 399 lines at all costs or you will lose 22% of file due to truncation
+- Do not make file more than 399 lines You will lose 22% of file - verfied.
 - Reason: AI processing constraints
-- Critical: Files >400 lines may be truncated
+- Critical: Files >399 lines may be truncated

 **Summaries:**
 - Maximum: 100 lines